mep-agency/local-dev-db/README.md

 - **Docker:** this tool uses docker (compose) to spwan some containers for you.
 A basic default installation is usually more than enough (e.g. `brew install docker` or similar).

+## Project lifecycle, contribution and support policy

+Our policies are available on our [main oranization page](https://github.com/mep-agency#projects-lifecycle-contribution-and-support-policy).

 ## Original author

 - Marco Lipparini ([liarco](https://github.com/liarco))